 Removing Access/Registration to Paribus Interactive

-If you wish to remove the registration of the Paribus Interactive application from your Dynamics 365 instance and Azure Active Directory, this can be achieved from within your Azure Active Directory.
+Should you ever wish to remove the registration of the Paribus Interactive application from your Dynamics 365 instance and Azure Active Directory, this can be achieved from within your Azure Active Directory.

 This action will remove the application registration and thus revoke all authentication and access to the Azure Active Directory and Dynamics 365 tenant(s).